 What Is Involved in Bookkeeping for Football Players?

 Bookkeeping for football players is important because, although football players earn high salaries, their careers are usually short-lived.
-CPAs for football players may work with their clients, helping them to plan for a future date when money may not be rolling in so steadily.
+CPAs for football players may work with their clients, helping them to plan for a future date when money may not be rolling in so steadily and help deal with football player tax duties.

 Helping Professional Football Players Take a Long-Term View